jacobdale2906/OctoPrint-Mattacloud/README.md

 ## Setup

 The setup progress takes less than 5 minutes and consists of 5 simple steps.
-If you follow these, all the benefits of **mattacloud** will apply to your printer.
+If you follow these, all the benefits of **Mattacloud** will apply to your printer.
 Happy printing!

-1. Join the **mattacloud** free trial ([here](https://mattalabs.com/accounts/signup/)) or if you already have, just [login](https://mattalabs.com/accounts/login/).
+1. Join the **Mattacloud** free trial ([here](https://cloud.mattalabs.com/accounts/signup/)) or https://cloud.mattalabs.com/accounts/signup/if you already have, just [login](https://cloud.mattalabs.com/accounts/login/).
 (Free trial lasts for the duration of beta testing.)
 2. Select your membership type - at this stage it is recommended to choose the free beta membership.
-3. Add a printer to your **mattacloud** by following the wizard and setup guide.
+3. Add a printer to your **Mattacloud** by following the wizard and setup guide.
-4. After installing the OctoPrint-Mattacloud Plugin on your OctoPrint enabled device, copy the authentication token from your newly created printer on the **mattacloud** into the authentication token input box presented in the OctoPrint-Mattacloud Plugin tab.
-You can see all of your printers and their respective tokens [here](https://mattalabs.com/accounts/printers/list/).
+4. After installing the OctoPrint-Mattacloud Plugin on your OctoPrint enabled device, copy the authentication token from your newly created printer on the **Mattacloud** into the authentication token input box presented in the OctoPrint-Mattacloud Plugin tab.
+You can see all of your printers and their respective tokens [here](https://cloud.mattalabs.com/printer-dashboard/).
 5. Test your token using the _Test Token_ button adjacent to the input box.

 ## Report problems